 Campus Bike Census

 The bike census is happening today from 10-11 am.
 A bike census is exactly what it sounds like.
 People go around and count the bikes on campus.
 This allows us to gauge how many people on campus are biking and where they’re biking.
 We can then compare these data with data from previous semesters and understand trends in biking at UIUC.
+If you are looking for a new bike then see more here.

 If you’re bummed because it’s passed 11am, worry not!
 There will likely be some additional counting going on this evening at 7, so if you want to volunteer, you can reach out to the Bike Project.
 Even if you’re not available on such short notice, it’s good to know what the bike census does and why it’s important.
 If you missed this year’s census, keep an eye out for it next year!